MJCappella/PLP-Academy-Projects/Software-Engineering/Day1/README.md

 ## Part 1: Introduction to Software Engineering

 + **What is Software Engineering?**
   Software engineering is the application of systematic principles, methods, and tools to design, develop, test, and maintain software systems.
-It is crucial in the technology industry as it ensures reliability, scalability, and efficiency in building complex software solutions.

 + **Key Milestones in Software Engineering:**
   1. **1968 NATO Conference:** Coined the term "software engineering" to address the software crisis.